 BPD is one of the most highly publicized personality disorders.
 Research shows that about 11% of people who seek outpatient treatment and about 19% of those treated in inpatient settings have BPD.
 About 74% of those diagnosed with BPD are women.

-No one is sure what causes BPD, but most experts agree that a bio-psycho-social model is the best explanation.
+No one is sure what causes BPD in teens, but most experts agree that a bio-psycho-social model is the best explanation.
 A person with BPD might have a history like this:

 - Early trauma, such as sexual abuse

 - Genetic predisposition to aggressive and depressive emotions